SumitBahl02/Stock-Predicitor-Using-LSTM/README.md

 - `NSE-TATAGLOBAL.csv`: Contains historical stock prices for training.
 - `tatatest.csv`: Contains stock prices for testing the model.
 - `Predictor.py`: The main script for preprocessing, training the model, and predicting stock prices.
-- `.gitignore`: Specifies files and directories to be ignored by Git.

 ## Dependencies

 - NumPy